dotnet/samples/README.md

 The readme.md file for each sample will refer to the article so that you can read more about the concepts covered in each sample.

-There are two classes of samples in this repository:
+There are two classes of code in this repository:

 - **Samples** represent programs that demonstrate apoplication or library scenarios.
 These samples are typically larger, and often use more than one technology, feature, or toolkit.
 - **Snippets** represent small focused examples that demonstrate one feature or syntax.
 These should be no more than a single screen of code.

-In both cases, we verify the samples in our CI system.
+We are working toward having a CI system in place for all samples and snippets.
+When you make any updates to samples, make sure each update is part of a buildable project.
+Ideally, add tests for correctness on samples as well.

 ## Snippets